 I've actually agonised over this review for a number of weeks, trying to come to terms with the fact that this game is essentially an unofficial sequel to Theme Hospital, made by ex-Bullfrog employees.
-I had to do some pretty serious agonising for the simple reason that Startopia isn't an unofficial sequel to Theme Hospital at all and is, in fact, nothing like it.
-Except that it is.
-And it isn't.
-And it's not an unofficial sequel to Dungeon Keeper (or Dungeon Keeper 2) either except for the fact that it quite obviously is.
+Except it isn't.
+It's not an unofficial sequel to Dungeon Keeper (or Dungeon Keeper 2) either except for the fact that it quite obviously is.
 Or not. |

 Let me attempt to explain this.

-In Startopia's single player game, you play the role of a space station manager employed by various factions to refurbish parts of a network of derelict space stations throughout the galaxy according to whatever these races happen to need a space station for at the time.
-What this boils down to is basically a ten-level extended tutorial, gradually introducing features of the game to you as you progress towards the final level, direct from hell.
+In Startopia's single-player game, you play the role of a space station manager employed by various factions to refurbish parts of a network of derelict space stations throughout the galaxy according to whatever these races happen to need a space station for at the time.
+What this boils down to is basically a ten-level extended tutorial, gradually introducing features of the game to you as you progress towards the final level, directly from hell.
 It was done back in Command and Conquer, and, quite frankly, in every game with any sort of tech tree that's ever been released.
 Level one gives you access to sod-all of the tech and is easy, level-the-last gives you the whole tech tree and about ten different opponents, all waiting to destroy you.
 It's a standard formula, seen countless times before and the game was soundly criticised for following such a standard, but worse, short, single player campaign.

 The same effort and attention to detail was obviously put into the structures and facilities of the game.
 Opening the build menu meets you with a straight-from-Theme-Hospital-interface, drag out a room, place the doors, fill the room with the necessary equipment for it to work, add any extras, build, which works fine apart from the odd interface glitch that can see you accidentally removing room items and having to put them back.
 As an example, the laboratory (again, straight from Theme Hospital) needs an Analyser, a research station of some sort and a door.
-That's all it needs, but I'll often add in a couple of clocks (brilliantly set to your PC's own clock time), a TV set (helpfile entry: "This is your god"), some lamps to light up the dark corners of the room and maybe the odd plant pot which can be later filled with a plant from the station's Biodeck.
+That's all it needs, but I'll often add in a couple of clocks (brilliantly set to your PC's own clock time), a TV set (helpfile entry: "This is your god"), some lamps to light up the dark corners of the room and maybe the odd plant pot which can later be filled with a plant from the station's Biodeck.

 Not only a worthy addition to anyone's collection, but a stayer as well.
-What more can you ask for?
+What more can you ask for?Reviewed by: Frosty840